 P values determine whether your hypothesis test results are statistically significant.
 Statistics use them all over the place.
 You’ll find P values in t-tests, distribution tests, ANOVA, and regression analysis.
 P values have become so important that they’ve taken on a life of their own.
 They can determine which studies are published, which projects receive funding, and which university faculty members become tenured!

 Ironically, despite being so influential, P values are misinterpreted very frequently.
 What is the correct interpretation of P values?
 What do P values really mean?
 That’s the topic of this post!
-[Read more…] about P values and Statistical Significance
+[Read more…] about Interpreting P values

 Hypothesis testing is a vital process in inferential statistics where the goal is to use sample data to draw conclusions about an entire population.
 In the testing process, you use significance levels and p-values to determine whether the test results are statistically significant.